Multiple Addictions: Mixing Alcohol With Pills

 It’s also imperative to know that if you’re a long-term drinker, some drugs can transform within your body to have toxic effects, potentially damaging your brain and other organs.

 The combination of Benadryl, Advil, and alcohol, for instance, isn’t as innocuous as you might have first thought.
 In fact, it’s quite the opposite.
 The dangers of overdose increase twofold when alcohol is combined with other drugs.
-If you are suffering from multiple addictions, help is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+If you are suffering from addiction, help is available 24/7 at our rehab for multiple addictions in FL, call this number for a free personal consultation for yourself or a loved one 800-338-5770.

 Common Multiple Addictions and Alcohol Abuse